 What is the impact of our teaching?

-In ensuring high standards of teaching and learning in history, we implement a curriculum that is progressive throughout the whole school.
-History is taught as part of a topic, focusing on knowledge and skills stated in the National Curriculum.
-We ensure that history has the same importance given to it as the core subjects, as we feel this is important in enabling all children to understand their roots and gain ‘real-life’ experiences to help them realise their place in the world.
+In ensuring high standards of teaching and learning in History, we implement a curriculum that is progressive throughout the whole school.
+History is taught as part of a topic, focusing on knowledge and skills outlined in the National Curriculum.
+We ensure that History has the same importance given to it as the core subjects, as we feel this is important in enabling all children to understand their roots and gain ‘real-life’ experiences to help them realise their place in the world.

 Mini quizzes, brain dumps, retrieval challenges and carefully planned questioning by teachers allows formative assessment to take place during each lesson.
 At the end of each unit teachers will assess the children's understanding of the key concept questions on the knowledge, concept, vocabulary organiser through varied assessment activities.